-With the upcoming Standard Chartered Singapore Marathon coming up at the end of the week, some of you might be contemplating doing your first 5km race.
+With the upcoming Run As One Singapore coming up with a 5.6km route, some of you might be contemplating doing your first 5km race.
 Most people think a 5km race (or 5.6km for this instance) is as simple as popping on your trainers and then going straight into it.
 For some, it is, for others, it isn’t.

 I am Dave Lee, UFIT Physiotherapist based at UFIT Clinic Orchard and I have been running for many years and I conduct our RUN Group Class.
 If you are in the stage of contemplation, you can benefit greatly from the bootcamp here.
 I am hoping I can move you from contemplation into action!
 Here are 5 tips to help you in running your first 5km race.

 With any type of running event, preparation is key.
 I still remember one of my favourite teachers at school and his 5 P’s – perfect preparation prevents pathetic performance – well that was the clean version.
 In our case it can mean the difference between an enjoyable 5km and a horrendous time.
 It is inevitable mistakes will be made along the way, trust me I have made plenty.
 These tips are from mistakes I have made and I’m hoping by informing you prior to your run it can help you have a much more enjoyable experience.
 If you do make any blunders, learn from them and take them into your next event.
 That’s right, your NEXT event!

 1. Don’t start out too fast